bitstadium/HockeySDK-Cordova/README.md

 * [**feedback**](#hockeyappfeedback) - Displays the feedback UI so that testers can send and receive feedback about the app.

+* [**composeFeedback**](#hockeyappcomposefeedback) - Displays the compose feedback UI and optionally attaches a screenshot and/or arbitrary data to the feedback report.

 * [**forceCrash**](#hockeyappforcecrash) - Immediately crashes the app.
 This is used strictly for testing the HockeyApp crash reporting capabilities.

 * [**start**](#hockeyappstart) - Initializes the HockeyApp plugin, and configures it with the approrpiate app ID and user settings (e.g. should crash reports be automatically submitted).